Eeshwar-E/HR-ChatBot/README.md

 ## CHATBOT Project

 This project is an AI-powered **Resume Evaluator** system.
 It allows users to upload resumes and receive automated evaluations using the Gemini API.
-The system is built with a Node.js/Express backend, PostgreSQL database, and a React frontend (with two client variants).
+The system is built with a Node.js/Express backend, PostgreSQL database, and a React frontend.

 ### Main Functionalities